xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 > Read in this order:
 >
 > 1. Twin Atlas README
-> 2. Demos README
+> 2. Quickstart
-> 3. Case 01
+> 3. Results Summary
-> 4. Runtime README
+> 4. Bridge README
-> 5. the runtime variant you want
+> 5. Runtime README
 >
 > That is the shortest useful path.